 In a paper called “Human Grasp Classification for Reactive Human-to-Robot Handovers“, researchers at NVIDIA’s Seattle AI Robotics Research Lab describe a proof of concept they claim results in more fluent human-to-robot handovers compared to previous approaches.
 The system classifies a human’s grasp and plans a robot’s trajectory to take the object from the human’s hand.

 To do this, the researchers developed a perception system that can accurately identify a hand and objects in a variety of poses.
-This was no easy task, they said, as often times the hand and object are obstructed by each other.
+This was no easy task, they said, as the hand and object are often obstructed by each other.

 How the system works